What Is a Healthcare Ombudsman? Michigan Guide for Facilities

 - Individuals who are interested in volunteering with the LTC ombudsman office.

-The Michigan ombudsman phone number and contact information for each county can be found directly on the office’s contact page.
+You can find additional contact details for a local or regional ombudsman on the Michigan ombudsman website.
 Here, you can navigate through a drop-down menu that directs you to the ombudsman overseeing services in your county.
 Alternatively, you can call the general support line to be redirected to the appropriate office.

 Tips for Facilities Undergoing Investigations

-Facility leaders and staff can always contact their ombudsman for guidance on LTC-related laws and policies.
+Facility leaders and staff can always reach out to their ombudsman for guidance on LTC-related laws and policies.
 However, your ombudsman will need to conduct a more formal investigation if someone files a complaint about your care services.
 While this can feel like a daunting situation, remember that an ombudsman is trained to find an impartial resolution for both you and your residents.

 As such, it’s in your best interest to cooperate with your ombudsman while they carry out their investigation.
-Follow these tips to ensure the process goes as quickly and smoothly as possible:
+Follow these three tips to ensure the process goes as quickly and smoothly as possible.

-- Provide information.
-The ombudsman will likely be asking you questions to get all the information needed to resolve the issue.
+The ombudsman will likely be asking you questions as they gather the information needed to resolve the issue.
 Be as transparent as possible to ensure that they’re properly equipped to find a fair resolution.

-- Respond accordingly.
-If the ombudsman identifies a pertinent issue, see this as an opportunity to improve the quality of your services.
+If an ombudsman identifies a pertinent issue, see this as an opportunity to improve the quality of your services.
 Act on any advice your ombudsman provides to ensure you’re compliant with relevant laws and to prevent similar issues from arising in the future.

 Seeking More Resources to Support Your Compliance Efforts?